-Abstract - Lethal conflict may be approximated using power law statistics, which on a log-log plot of exceedance probability (EP) versus severity is characterized by constant slope -q.
-Values of q<1 violate probability axioms and describe high-risk systems.
+The Calculus of Protecting Interstate Competition from Cyberattack ethal conflict may be approximated using power law statistics which, on a log-log plot of exceedance probability (EP) versus severity, is characterized by constant slope -q.
+Values of q < 1 violate probability axioms and describe high-risk systems.
 Consistent with reports that q for war improves after 1950 from 0.41 to 0.75 due to increases in military alliances, q is argued to be a sensitive function of network variables.
-Low-risk interstate competition is achieved when q>1 and allows for the use of Bayesian hypothesis tests based on q to serve as a decision criteria about when to react to threats, leading to a set of parameters that determine if conflict will escalate and to the conclusion that redundant networks, deterrence, and attack detection stabilize competition against cyber conflict.
+Low-risk interstate competition is achieved when q > 1 and allows for the use of Bayesian hypothesis tests based on q to serve as a decision criterion about when to react to threats, leading to a set of parameters that determine whether conflict will escalate and to the conclusion that redundant networks, deterrence, and attack detection stabilize competition against cyber conflict.
 Examples of the importance of the Bayesian parameters in creating and adapting networks to stabilize competition are provided.